Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/appsflyer.md

     2. (recommended) Map an Amplitude user property to [AppsFlyer **Customer User ID**](https://support.appsflyer.com/hc/en-us/articles/4408847686161-Device-identifiers#customer-user-id).
         1. Select an Amplitude user property that corresponds to your AppsFlyer **Customer User ID**, from the left dropdown.
         2. Select **Customer User ID**, from the corresponding right dropdown.
     3. (recommended) Map Amplitude user properties to AppsFlyer device identifiers.
-It's recommended that you map Amplitude properties to as many of AppsFlyer [Advertising ID (GAID), Amazon AID, OAID, and IMEI](https://support.appsflyer.com/hc/en-us/articles/4408847686161-Device-identifiers#android-device-identifiers) (for Android) or [IDFA and IDFV](https://support.appsflyer.com/hc/en-us/articles/4408847686161-Device-identifiers#apple-device-identifiers) (for Apple) as possible.
+It's recommended that you map Amplitude properties to as many of AppsFlyer [GAID, Amazon Advertising ID, OAID, and IMEI](https://support.appsflyer.com/hc/en-us/articles/4408847686161-Device-identifiers#android-device-identifiers) (for Android) or [IDFA and IDFV](https://support.appsflyer.com/hc/en-us/articles/4408847686161-Device-identifiers#apple-device-identifiers) (for Apple) as possible.
         1. Select an Amplitude user property that corresponds to an AppsFlyer device identifier, from the left dropdown.
         2. Select the AppsFlyer device identifier, from the corresponding right dropdown.
     4. (optional) Map other Amplitude user properties to AppsFlyer properties.
+        1. Select an Amplitude user property that corresponds to an AppsFlyer property, from the left dropdown.
+        2. Select the AppsFlyer property, from the corresponding right dropdown.

     See the full list of [AppsFlyer properties that are supported by Amplitude](#supported-appsflyer-properties).

 3. (optional) In **Select additional properties**, select any more event and user properties you want to send to AppsFlyer.
 If you don't select any properties here, Amplitude doesn't send any.
 These properties are sent to AppsFlyer as [AppsFlyer event values](https://dev.appsflyer.com/hc/reference/post_s2s_inappevent).